orthanc-mirrors/orthanc-book/Sphinx/source/plugins/authorization.rst

     }
   }

-.. _orthanc-explorer-authorization:
+.. _orthanc-explorer-2-authorization:

 Integration with the Orthanc Explorer 2
 ---------------------------------------

-This project contains a `complete example<https://github.com/orthanc-team/orthanc-auth-service>`__ of a Web services integrating with :ref:`Orthanc Explorer 2 <orthanc-explorer-2>` to implement user level permissions and sharing of single studies.
+This project contains a `complete example <https://github.com/orthanc-team/orthanc-auth-service>`__ of a Web services integrating with :ref:`Orthanc Explorer 2 <orthanc-explorer-2>` to implement user level permissions and sharing of single studies.